-Christian Slater Returns To The Stage, With No Regrets about His ‘Bad Boy’ Past
+Christian Slater: ‘I Regret Nothing’ From Abusive Past

 You just cost me $6,000.
 Six thousand dollars, and one Cadillac.
 That's right.
 What are you going to do about it?
 What are you going to do about it, asshole?
 You're fucking shit.
 Where did you learn your trade, you stupid fucking cunt, you idiot?
 Who ever told you that you could work with men?

-While Slater first emerged in Hollywood as a teen heartthrob, he also became a fixture in the tabloids after convictions for drunk driving, fighting with cops, trying to take a gun on a plane, and violence against his girlfriend, after which he was jailed and forced to take part in a domestic abuse program.
+While Slater first emerged in Hollywood as a teen heartthrob, he also became a fixture in the tabloids after convictions for drunk driving, fighting with cops, trying to take a gun on a plane, and violence against his girlfriend, after which he was jailed and sentenced to take part in a domestic abuse program.
 He was also charged with third degree sexual abuse after an allegation of assault in the street that was later dropped.

 He may still be boyishly handsome at the age of 48, but Slater is certainly capable of projecting Roma’s air of menace.